Understanding Emergent In-Context Learning from a Kernel Regression Perspective: Empirical Analysis

 \subsection{Where Are Attentions Distributed During ICL?}

 First, we notice that Equation~\ref{eq:prompt} implies that the LLM takes a weighted average over sample labels $y_i$ in ICL.
 Figure ~\ref{fig:overall_attention} shows how attention weights are distributed on in-context learning inputs $[S_n, \xtest]$.
-On each test point, we sample one ICL prompt, and collect the attention map over previous tokens for predicting the next token.
+On each test point, we sample one ICL prompt and collect the attention map over previous tokens for predicting the next token.
 After getting the attention maps, as ICL samples $\bfx_i$ may have varied lengths, we re-scale the attentions on each $\bfx$ from $|\bfx|$ to a fixed 30-token length with linear interpolation.
 After aligning the attention lengths, we average all attention maps.
 The horizontal axis is the aligned positions on prompt $[S_n, \xtest]$.
 Each bar corresponds to one of 28 Transformer layers.
 Within each bar, each thin line is 1 out of 16 attention heads.
 Darker (blue) areas mean smaller averaged attention, while brighter areas indicate high attention.

 In Figure~\ref{fig:overall_attention}, there are three major locations of attention masses.
-First, a majority of attentions are focused on the final few tokens in $\xtest$, especially in the first 3 layers.
+First, a majority of attention is focused on the final few tokens in $\xtest$, especially in the first 3 layers.
 This accords with previous observations that Transformer attentions tend to locate in a local window to construct \hengarchived{this word is misspelled, do you mean reconstruction?} local semantic feature for $\xtest$.
 Secondly, as also observed in previous studies, LLMs tend to allocate much attention on the first few tokens in a sequence to collect starter information.
 Finally and most intriguingly, we observe concentrated attention on each sample label tokens $\{y_i\}$.
 This phenomenon confirms an aggregation of label information in LLM ICL, in line with the prediction by Equation~\ref{eq:construction}.
+Note that our explanation does not specify or limit the model from implementing kernel regression in a particular layer.
+In fact, an equivalent mechanism can occur in one or more layers as long as these (possibly redundant) results can be passed with skip connections to the final layer and aggregated.